DBS Group Holdings Ltd (SGX: D05) Share Price at S$21.28: What's the Business Behind This?

 - Treasury Markets; and

 DBS has grown its business well over the past five years, as seen from the table below:

-The expansion of DBS’ return on equity from 10.9% to 12.1% shows that the bank’s management is efficient in increasing shareholder value.
+The expansion of DBS’ return on equity (ROE) from 11.2% to 13.2% shows that the bank’s management is efficient in increasing shareholder value.

 DBS Group’s Dividend History